 Diversity and Inclusion Mission Statement

 UMKC Neurology is committed to recruiting and training a diverse group of neurology residents.
 We seek to provide high quality clinical care by creating a workforce that reflects the diversity of the patients we serve.
 We embrace diversity in all its forms, including race, ethnicity, disability, socioeconomic status, religion, sexual orientation, and gender identity and expression.

 Basic Program Overview

 Neurology residents will obtain broad clinical experience in all areas of inpatient and outpatient neurology.
-Rotation experiences will include Stroke/Vascular Neurology, Neurocritical Care, Inpatient General Neurological Consultations, Child Neurology, Neuroradiology, Neurosurgery, Neurointerventional Radiology, Clinical Neurophysiology, Epilepsy, Psychiatry, and Movement Disorders.
-There will be substantial elective time for additional clinical and academic development to include Neuromuscular Medicine, Cognitive and Behavioral Neurology, Headache, Multiple Sclerosis, Neuro-ophthalmology, Neuro-oncology, Research, and other Independent Study opportunities.
+Rotation experiences will include Stroke/Vascular Neurology, Neurocritical Care, Inpatient General Neurological Consultations, Child Neurology, Neuroradiology, Neurosurgery, Neurointerventional Radiology, Clinical Neurophysiology, Epilepsy, Psychiatry, Movement Disorders, Multiple Sclerosis and Neuro-Ophthalmology.
+There will be substantial elective time for additional clinical and academic development to include Neuromuscular Medicine, Cognitive and Behavioral Neurology, Headache, Neuro-oncology, Pain Management, Research, and other Independent Study opportunities.

 Educational development will be fostered through a rigorous didactic program.
 One half-day each week will be dedicated solely to resident education.
 Through interactive lectures each half-day will explore neurological topics from different perspectives, including neuroanatomy and localization, clinical neurology, basic science, and board review.
 Regularly scheduled Journal Clubs and Grand Rounds will complement the educational program.